Public Health Careers

-Although most institutions offering associate degrees do not offer public health programs, students may still take associate-level courses that qualify them to work in entry-level public health jobs, like the examples below.
-Many public health professionals use these positions as stepping stones to more lucrative careers or as a way to fund a bachelor's degree.
-Learners should note that the salaries presented in this and the following tables represent average earnings, and recent graduates typically earn less.
+Although most institutions that award associate degrees do not offer full public health programs, students may still enroll in associate-level courses — or a similar program, like nursing — that qualify them to work in entry-level public health jobs.
+Public health professionals can use these positions as stepping stones to more lucrative careers.
+Many associate degree-holders also go on and earn their bachelor's.

-Patient services coordinators perform administrative tasks in medical settings, such as filing paperwork and performing patient intake and discharge duties.
+Patient services coordinators perform administrative tasks like filing paperwork and performing patient intake and discharge duties.
 They are typically the first professionals patients meet after arriving at a hospital.
-Associate-level sociology, psychology, and natural science courses present the concepts needed to safely and successfully work in a hospital setting.
+Associate-level sociology, psychology, and natural science courses provide the knowledge needed to safely and successfully work in a hospital setting.

 Much like how athletic coaches train athletes to strengthen their performance, health coaches train people to lead healthier lives.
-Health coaches work one on one with clients to create individualized wellness plans focused on nutrition and exercise.
+Health coaches work with clients to create individualized wellness plans focused on nutrition and exercise.
 Many health coaches are introduced to health science topics while pursuing an associate degree.

-Office coordinators are in charge of clerical organization and operations.
+Office coordinators in healthcare settings take charge of clerical organization and operations.
 They may also assist visitors, take messages, order office supplies, and perform other administrative duties.
-Associate programs offer many courses related to this role, including office management, English, and hospitality.
+Associate programs offer many courses related to this role, including office management, English, and hospitality classes.

 Community outreach coordinators act as a bridge between their organization and the communities they serve.
-They meet with clients to discuss and implement campaigns developed by their organization managers.
-To better serve clients, candidates need to understand fundamental concepts in sociology and psychology.
+They meet with clients to discuss and implement campaigns developed by their organization.
+To better serve clients, candidates must understand fundamental concepts in sociology and psychology.

-These recruiters seek out talented candidates to fill positions in healthcare-related settings.
-While much of their job involves reviewing resumes and interviewing candidates, familiarity with public health topics assists healthcare recruiters by allowing them to analyze applicants' credentials quickly and accurately.
+These recruiters seek out talented candidates to fill positions in healthcare settings.
+While much of their job involves reviewing resumes and interviewing candidates, familiarity with public health topics help healthcare recruiters by allowing them to analyze applicants' credentials quickly and accurately.

 Bachelor's Degree in Public Health

-Jobs requiring a bachelor's degree offer greater career mobility, higher salaries, and more opportunities for advancement than those available to associate degree holders.
-While graduates acquire a wide variety of employment options, the positions below are some of the most popular.
+Jobs requiring a bachelor's degree typically offer greater career mobility, higher salaries, and more opportunities for advancement than those available to associate degree-holders.
+While graduates can pursue many careers, the following positions are some of the most popular.

 Companies and organizations hire research analysts to collect and examine data related to a product or service.
-Analysts working in the public health field determine if the latest public health initiative achieved desired results.
-Research analysts working in public health require an analytical mind and in-depth knowledge about the public health field, which only a bachelor's program can foster and provide.
+Analysts working in public health may determine if the latest public health initiative achieved desired results.
+These research analysts need an analytical mind and in-depth knowledge about the public health field.

 Like research analysts, clinical data analysts review and keep track of important data.
 However, clinical data analysts work exclusively with scientific data.
-As a result, these analysts must understand medical terminology and basic science, both of which they gain through bachelor's programs in public health.
+As a result, these analysts must understand medical terminology and basic science, both of which they can gain through a bachelor's program in public health.

-Like health coaches, health educators strive to improve the health and wellness of their clients.
-With a bachelor's degree in public health, health educators gain responsibilities such as developing wellness initiatives and managing health coaches.
+Like health coaches, health educators improve the health and wellness of their clients.
+With a bachelor's degree in public health, health educators learn to develop wellness initiatives and work with health coaches.
 With a bachelor's degree, health educators can work in more settings than health coaches, some of which offer excellent career advancement opportunities.

 Master's Degree in Public Health

-Usually employed in medical and pharmaceutical settings, senior research associates work to develop new treatment methods for medical conditions and often lead teams of research associates.
-Researchers with a background in public health use their specialized knowledge to identify and create treatments for large-scale health problems.
+Usually employed in medical and pharmaceutical settings, senior research associates in the healthcare field develop new treatment methods for medical conditions and often lead teams of research associates.
+Researchers with a background in public health can use their specialized knowledge to identify and create treatments for large-scale health problems.

 These specialists may take on several healthcare organizations as clients.
 They analyze current structures within healthcare organizations and make recommendations for improvement.
 They may work for themselves or consultant groups.
-Master's programs prepare graduates for these roles with analytical, research, and communication skills.
-Furthermore, higher education makes clients feel confident in their recommendations.
+Master's programs prepare graduates for these roles by developing analytical, research, and communication skills.

 Epidemiologists study how diseases spread and work to prevent future epidemics.
 They research disease outbreaks by interviewing affected individuals and examining hospital data.
-This information is used to create reports, give presentations, and develop response strategies.
+They use this information to create reports, give presentations, and develop response strategies.
 Along with a public health degree, many of these specialists complete advanced coursework in statistics and medicine.

 Industrial hygienists analyze workspaces for potential safety risks.
 When they discover hazards or respond to a workplace accident, they suspend operations until the problem is resolved or repaired.
-Students interested in this position typically specialize in risk management and perform one or more internships with workplace safety agencies, such as the Occupational Safety and Health Administration.
+Students interested in this position typically specialize in risk management and complete internships with workplace safety agencies like the Occupational Safety and Health Administration.

 Doctoral Degree in Public Health